surprisehighway/craft-avataxtaxadjuster/README.md

 After completing the installation and configuration, AvaTax will calculate and apply sales tax to all orders with a valid shipping address.

+## Refunds

+Craft Commerce only supports refunds for completed transactions if the [payment gateway](https://craftcommerce.com/support/which-payment-gateways-do-you-support) supports refunds.
+If refunds are supported for an order Craft displays a "Refund" button in the order’s Transaction history.
+Triggering a refund in this way will void the corresponding AvaTax transaction.

+Partial refunds, returns, or any other changes must be done manually via the AvaTax website.

 ## AvaTax Tax Adjuster Roadmap

 Some things to do, and ideas for potential features: